staticvariablejames/ChooseYourOwnLump/README.md

-This mod looks at every combination of "transient states" (number of grandmas, dragon auras, Rigidel slot, grandmapocalypse stage), filter the predictions to the lump types of your choice, and displays them in the lump tooltip
+This mod looks at every combination of "transient states" (number of grandmas, dragon auras, Rigidel slot, grandmapocalypse stage), filters the predictions to the lump types of your choice, and displays them in the lump tooltip
 (the box that appears when you hover the mouse over the sugar lump).
 The tooltip looks like this: